Women-Owned Small Business Program sole-source awards

 - Competition Expectation

-- Sole-source is only allowed if there is no reasonable expectation of offers from two or more eligible WOSB/EDWOSB concerns.
+- Sole-source is only allowed if there is no reasonable expectation of receiving offers from two or more eligible WOSB/EDWOSB concerns.

-- Dollar Thresholds
+- Contract Value Thresholds

-- The anticipated award price must not exceed $7 million for manufacturing or $4.5 million for other NAICS codes.
+- The anticipated award price must not exceed $8.5 million for manufacturing or $5.5 million for other NAICS codes.

 - Certification Requirement